-Due to our tight schedules, we let go off that visit to home.
+Due to our tight schedules, we let go of that visit to home.
 Thankfully in India, we have Diwali and Holi to reunite families but that’s not enough.
 Take an off from work and spend some time with your folks.
 Surprise them, pamper them or maybe just go on a short holiday with them.

 18. Get yourself insured

 It’s time to realize that your health is not going to be all good forever.
-In fact if you would have noticed, it has already started to fade.
+In fact, if you would have noticed, it has already started to fade.
 So get yourself a good insurance plan, life and health, both.
 It will pay off during emergencies.
-If you are staying in India, you can easily get a health insurance online via portals like PolicyBazaar and BankBazaar.
+If you are staying in India, you can easily get health insurance online via portals like PolicyBazaar and BankBazaar.
 Compare the price and benefits to get the best one for yourself.

 19. Nothing lasts forever